Tire inflation guide

 Having the right PSI in your bike tires can make a world of difference.
 However, it would be an oversimplification to say that less air offers a more comfortable ride and more air makes you go faster.
 While this is true in many instances, the fact of the matter is that proper inflation for optimal performance depends on the individual rider and their bike.

-If you’re mounting a tire, align the pressure rating on the tire next to the valve stem for easy reference.
+Use a flashlight and/or wipe the tire sidewall with a rag to make it easier to see the PSI values.
+If you’re mounting a tire, align the PSI values on the tire next to the valve stem for easy reference.

 The key considerations when determining the right PSI for your bike are tire width, rider weight and terrain.
 The recommended tire pressure noted above will vary based on tire width, and the rider's weight will impact the tire pressure accordingly--just sit on your bike’s saddle and watch how the tire compresses and deforms as more weight is applied.